aydotjs/ascpi-micro-questions/answers.md

 # Electron microscopy
 # The concentration of an antibiotic decreases as it diffuses away from the disk in AST
 # In indole test, substrate must contain tryptophan
+# Thayer Martin Agar is a selective media for Neisseria gonorrhoea. although it contains blood and Nad, it contains antibiotics which inhibits growth of Gram positive and other gram negatives too